 Yes, more than 2 million!

 And only 1 in 130 Google applicants gets an offer, per Forbes.
 More and more students in colleges go to get a Bachelor’s degree in CS.
-This means, to get an offer, candidates will face very fierce competition.
+This means, to get an offer, candidates will face extremely fierce competition.

 From the interviewer’s side, how to pick the right applicants from so many candidates?